Seneca-ICTOER/OSL640/docs/A-Tutorials/tutorial1.md

 ### Connecting to the Seneca GlobalProtect Student VPN

 Seneca College is "rolling-out" additional measures to improve **network security**.
 One of these measures is to implement **multi-factored authentication**.
-As of **September 2020**, all Seneca College students are required to connect to the **Seneca GlobalProtect Student VPN** in order to be able to connect to their **Matrix** Linux account.
+All Seneca College students are required to connect to the **Seneca GlobalProtect Student VPN** in order to be able to connect to their **Matrix** Linux account.

 **Multi-factor authentication** _is an electronic authentication method in which a computer user is granted access to a website or application only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism: knowledge (something the user and only the user knows).
 Reference: https://en.wikipedia.org/wiki/Multi-factor_authentication_